unsw-restech/unsw-restech.github.io/source/storage/data_archive.rst

     [z1234567@kdm ~]$ get-config-file

-Before you use the script for the first time you will need to generate a token for uploading data to the archive.
 To generate a token send an email to the `IT Service Centre <ITServiceCentre@unsw.edu.au>`_ asking for a Data Archive token to be generated.
+A service desk request for an authentication token to be generated needs to indicate a Data Archive namespace (/UNSW_RDS/Dxxx or /UNSW_RDS/Hxxx) as a scope for the token

 Then edit the configuration file :code:`config.cfg` and to change the line that looks like :code:`token=`